r8w/r8w/docs/library/read.md

 This year has been good if I talk about books.
 I've been extremely curious about various sorts of topics that I've interest in, and this curiosity made me read a lot of good books.

 __History__
-- The Last Jew of Treblink - Chil Rajchman
+- The Last Jew of Treblinka ― Chil Rajchman
-- Genghis Khan and the Making of the Modern World - Jack Weatherford
+- Genghis Khan and the Making of the Modern World―Jack Weatherford
-- 1491: New Revelations of the Americas Before Columbus - Charles C. Mann
+- 1491: New Revelations of the Americas Before Columbus ― Charles C. Mann
-- The Wonder The Was India - Arthur Llewellyn Basham
+- The Wonder That Was India ― Arthur Llewellyn Basham .
-- Prisoners of Geography: Ten Maps That Tell You Everything You Need to Know About Global Politics - Tim Marshall
+- Prisoners of Geography: Ten Maps That Tell You Everything You Need to Know About Global Politics ― Tim Marshall

 __Classics / Non Fiction__
 - Night - Elie Wiesel

 __Philosophy__
-- The Myth of Sisyphus - Albert Camus
+- The Myth of Sisyphus ― Albert Camus
-- Nausea - Jean-Paul Sartre
+- Nausea ― Jean-Paul Sartre
-- Steppenwolf - Hermann Hesse
+- Steppenwolf ― Hermann Hesse
-- What is Called Thinking? - Martin Heidegger
+- What is Called Thinking? ― Martin Heidegger
-- The Stranger - Albert Camus
+- The Stranger ― Albert Camus
-- The Wisdom of Insecurity - Alan Watts
+- The Wisdom of Insecurity ― Alan Watts
-- The Book of Disquiet - Fernando Pessoa
+- The Book of Disquiet ― Fernando Pessoa
-- Meditations - Marcus Aurelius
+- Meditations ― Marcus Aurelius
-- Critique of Pure Reason - Immanuel Kant
+- Critique of Pure Reason ― Immanuel Kant
-- Who am I? - Sri Ramana Maharshi
+- Who am I? ― Sri Ramana Maharshi
-- Morality - Christopher Hitchens
+- Mortality ― Christopher Hitchens
-- At the Existentialist Café: Freedom, Being, and Apricot Cocktails - Sarah Bakewell
+- At the Existentialist Café: Freedom, Being, and Apricot Cocktails ― Sarah Bakewell
-- On Love - Alain De Botton
+- On Love ― Alain De Botton
-- The Plague - Albert Camus
+- The Plague ― Albert Camus
-- Tao Te Ching - Lao Tzu
+- Tao Te Ching ― Lao Tzu
-- A History of Western Philosophy - Bertrand Russell
+- A History of Western Philosophy ― Bertrand Russell
-- Poetry, Language, Thought - Martin Heidegger
+- Poetry, Language, Thought ― Martin Heidegger
-- Being and Time - Martin Heidegger
+- Being and Time ― Martin Heidegger
-- On Violence - Hannah Arendt
+- On Violence ― Hannah Arendt
-- Cloud-hidden, Whereabouts Unknown - Alan W. Watts
+- Cloud-hidden, Whereabouts Unknown ― Alan W. Watts

 __Science / Philosophy__
-- The Demon-Haunted World - Carl Sagon
+- The Demon-Haunted World - Carl Sagan
 - A Universe From Nothing: Why There Is Something Rather Than Nothing - Lawrence M. Krauss.
 - The Varieties of Scientific Experience: A Personal View of the Search for God- Carl Sagan
 - The Structure of Scientific Revolutions -  Thomas S. Kuhn